briankeefe/webApp/README.md

 ## Starting the Server

+1. Open the console at the root of the project and type `yarn` or `yarn install`

-1. Open the command prompt and run `yarn go` - This will launch the website at location `localhost:3000`
+2. Next,run `yarn go` - This will launch the website at location `localhost:3000`

 2. Open a **separate command prompt** and run `yarn dev`
         - This will run the database